fabmax/physx-jni/README.md

 ## What's included in the bindings?
 For now only the basic stuff + vehicle physics.

-The detailed list of mapped functions is given by the `PhysXJs.idl` in `PhysX/physx/source/physxwebbindings/src/` (in the PhysX submodule).
+The detailed list of mapped functions is given by the interface definition file [PhysXJs.idl](physx-jni/src/main/webidl/PhysXJs.idl).
 The Java classes containing the actual bindings are generated from that file during build.

 After build (or after running the corresponding gradle task `generateJniBindings`) the generated Java